Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Discussion

 \section{Discussion}

 In this section, we discuss the implications of, and recommendations for, performing population adjustment, based on the simulation study.
 Finally, we highlight potential limitations of the simulation study, primarily relating to the extrapolation of its results to practical guidance.
 We have seen in Section \ref{sec5} that the typical use of STC produces systematic bias as a result of the non-collapsibility of the log hazard ratio.
 The estimate $\hat{\Delta}_{AC}^*$ targets a conditional treatment effect that is incompatible with the estimate $\hat{\Delta}_{BC}$.
 This leads to bias in estimating the marginal treatment effect for $A$ vs $B$, despite all assumptions for population adjustment being met.
 Given the clear inadequacy of STC in this setting, we focus on MAIC as a population adjustment method.

-An important future objective would be the development of an alternative formulation to STC that estimates a marginal treatment effect for $A$ vs. $C$.
+An important future objective would be the development of an alternative formulation to STC that estimates a marginal treatment effect for $A$ vs.~$C$.
 A crucial additional step, missing from the current implementation, is to integrate or average the conditional effect estimates over the $BC$ covariates.
-Then, STC could potentially obtain a marginal treatment effect estimate that is comparable to the marginal $B$ vs. $C$ estimate published in the $BC$ study.
-This would avoid the bias caused by incompatibility in the indirect comparison and provide inference for the marginal treatment effect for $A$ vs. $B$ in the $BC$ population.
+Then, STC could potentially obtain a marginal treatment effect estimate that is comparable to the marginal $B$ vs.~$C$ estimate published in the $BC$ study.
+This would avoid the bias caused by incompatibility in the indirect comparison and provide inference for the marginal treatment effect for $A$ vs.~$B$ in the $BC$ population.
 During the preparation of this manuscript, a novel regression adjustment method named multilevel network meta-regression (ML-NMR) has been introduced.\cite{phillippo2020multilevel, phillippo2019calibration} ML-NMR targets a conditional treatment effect but directly avoids the compatibility issues of STC and is also applicable in treatment networks of any size with the two-study scenario as a special case.
-Using an additional averaging or integration step, ML-NMR could also be adapted to target a marginal treatment effect.\cite{phillippo2020target}
+Using an averaging or integration step, ML-NMR could also be adapted to target a marginal treatment effect.\cite{phillippo2020target}

 \paragraph{Bias-variance trade-offs}

 Before performing population adjustment, it is important to assess the magnitude of the bias induced by effect modifier imbalances.
 Such bias depends on the degree of covariate imbalance and on the strength of interaction effects, i.e., the effect modifier status of the covariates.
 The combination of these two factors determines the level of bias reduction that would be achieved with population adjustment.